MIDI Wind Controller – the “e-WB”

 • Portamento key

-• Either USB or BLE MIDI (with battery and adapter)
+• Either USB or BLE MIDI (battery and adapter needed for that)

 The body of the instrument is 3D printed in PLA+, and mouthpiece holder is printed in ABS for strength and so that it can be smoothed with acetone (hygiene).